23. FAIR VALUE OF FINANCIAL INSTRUMENTS

 Deposits — The fair value of noninterest bearing deposits, interest bearing transaction accounts and savings accounts is the amount payable on demand at the reporting date.
 The fair value of time deposits is estimated by discounting the future cash flows using current rates offered for deposits of similar remaining maturities.

 Other borrowings — The fair value is estimated by discounting the future cash flows using current rates offered for similar borrowings.
 The discount rate is equal to the market rate of currently offered similar products.
+This is an adjustable rate borrowing and adjusts to market on a quarterly basis.

 Junior Subordinated Deferrable Interest Debentures — The fair value of junior subordinated deferrable interest debentures is determined based on rates and/or discounted cash flow analysis using interest rates offered in inactive markets for instruments of a similar maturity and structure resulting in a Level 3 classification.
-The debentures are carried at the current carrying value because the debentures regularly adjust to market rates.
+The debentures are carried at the current carrying value, because the debentures regularly adjust to market rates.

 Subordinated Debt — The fair value of subordinated debt is determined based on rates and/or discounted cash flow analysis using interest rates offered in inactive markets for instruments of a similar maturity and structure resulting in a Level 2 classification.